 But at the end of the day, you’re in business to make money.
 You have to have the margins built into your prices, even at your wholesale price point.

-I would recommend sitting around the 40% off retail price point for wholesale which gives you up to 30% off retail for you and your wholesale customers to play with for promotions.
+If you can, I recommend sitting around the 40% off retail price point for wholesale which gives you up to 30% off retail for you and your wholesale customers to play with for promotions.

 If you’re considering having multiple levels of wholesale, don’t go deeper than 50% off retail.
 Also, ensure you have minimum order quantities in place and are covering your unit costs plus also your fixed operating and labor costs.

 Other Questions & Considerations